leo-guinan/PhD/README.md

 4. Time-value relationships - Exploring how our understanding of time shapes economic decisions

-🧑‍🏫 Advisors
+🧑‍🏫 Advisors (aka people I'm constantly learning from as I figure out how to turn my research into valuable work for others):

-Self-directed research with input from various thought partners.
+Self-directed research with inspiration from various thought partners.
 My approach combines academic rigor with practical implementation and real-world testing.

-Advisors (aka people I'm constantly learning from as I figure out how to turn my research into valuable work for others):

 [Paul Millerd](https://newsletter.pathlesspath.com/) - The Pathless Path and Good Work are huge inspirations for me, and I love his work/thinking about post-labor economics.
 He shows me what a life could be after moving so fast as an engineer.